espressif/arduino-esp32/libraries/WiFiClientSecure/README.md

   This example is outdated and might not work.
 For more examples see [https://github.com/martinius96/ESP32-eduroam](https://github.com/martinius96/ESP32-eduroam)

 #### WiFiClientShowPeerCredentials
 Example of a establishing a secure connection and then showing the fingerprint of the certificate.
 This can be useful in an IoT setting to know for sure that you are connecting to the right server.
-Especally in situations where you cannot hardcode a trusted root certificate for long periods of time (as they tend to get replaced more often than the lifecycle of IoT hardware).
+Especially in situations where you cannot hardcode a trusted root certificate for long periods of time (as they tend to get replaced more often than the lifecycle of IoT hardware).